truongsonghiep/journey-to-the-west/chapter-066.md

 did Pilgrim cry, *"Open wide your mouth, and let old Monkey come out."*
 Though that fiend had been racked by sharp pains in his stomach, his heart had not yet been hurt.
 As the proverb says,
-Before the heart breaks a person can‟t die;
+Before the heart breaks a person can't die;
 Flowers fade and leaves drop when roots are dry.
 When he heard that he should open wide his mouth, he did so at once, trying desperately to endure the pain.
 Pilgrim leaped out, and, as he changed back into his